Randhurst Village

-Randhurst Village, previously known as Randhurst Mall and Randhurst Center or simply Randhurst, is a shopping mall located at the corner of Rand Road (U.S. Route 12) and Elmhurst Road (Illinois Route 83) in Mount Prospect, Illinois.
-The mall took its name from combining the names of these two roads.

-The original owner of the mall was the Randhurst Corporation (a joint venture of Carson Pirie Scott, Wieboldt's, and Montgomery Ward).
-At the time of its 1962 opening, it was the first enclosed regional mall in the Chicago area and the largest enclosed air-conditioned space in the United States.
-In 2009, the mall was demolished and rebuilt as Randhurst Village.

-Currently owned by DLC Management, this open-air mixed-use center features national and regional retailers, several restaurants, second-floor offices, a 140-room hotel and a 12-screen cinema.
+Randhurst Village (previously known as Randhurst Mall and Randhurst Center or simply known as Randhurst) is a shopping center located at the corner of Rand Road (U.S. Route 12) and Elmhurst Road (Illinois Route 83) in Mount Prospect, Illinois.
+The shopping center took its name from combining the names of these two roads into a portmanteau.
+The original owner of the shopping center was the Randhurst Corporation (a joint venture of Carson Pirie Scott, Wieboldt's, and Montgomery Ward).
+At the time of its 1962 opening, it was the first enclosed regional mall in the Chicago metropolitan area and the largest enclosed air-conditioned space in the United States.
+Most of the original mall building closed in 2008 and was demolished in 2009.
+The land was redeveloped as Randhurst Village, an open-air mixed-use shopping center.
+Currently owned by DLC Management, Randhurst is the location of national and regional retailers, several restaurants, second-floor offices, a 140-room hotel and a 12-screen cinema.
 It is now anchored by AMC Theatres, Costco Wholesale and Hampton by Hilton.
 Other stores include Home Depot, Jewel-Osco, PetSmart, and TJ Maxx among others.